vivid-planet/comet/docs/docs/migration/migration-from-v5-to-v6.md

     +    <CurrentUserProvider>
     ```

-2. Use `useCurrentUser()`-Hook instead requesting CurrentUser from the API
+2. Use `useCurrentUser()` hook instead requesting the current user from the API

     ```diff
     - const { loading, data } = useQuery(gql`